fkrunic/purescript-payload-modern/README.md

 - JS files use modern ECMA script instead of CommonJS
 - Standard naming convention for test modules
 - Removed examples folder
+- Uses Argonaut instead of SimpleJson for serialization